My Bullet Journal Method

 - instructions on how to do a recurring thing

-- listicles I copied from the internet that I need to access offline
+- listicles I hand-copied from the internet that I need to access offline

-The notebook is done when notes from the front and back finally meet in the middle.
+The notebook is done when two sides meet in the middle.

 This is used to store entries that will occur outside the current month.

-I find this useful, especially when scheduling tasks and projects for later that I don’t want to keep in my head right now.1
+I find this useful, especially when scheduling tasks and projects for later that I don’t want to keep in my head right now.1go to top ⤒

 A spread is dedicated for each month of the year.